saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 - SaltStack data interfaces
 - SaltStack Enterprise (SSE)

-The parts of the SaltStack architecture that we work with:
+The parts of the SaltStack architecture that we interface with:
 - States
 - Execution modules
 - Custom states